pinga-lab/website/papers/paper-polynomial-eqlayer-2013.md

 within an equivalent layer drastically reduces the number of parameters to be estimated.
-By comparing the total number of floating-point operations required to estimate an equivalent layer via our method with the classical approach, both formulated with Cholesky’s decomposition, we can verify that the computation time required for building the linear system and for solving the linear inverse problem can be reduced by as many as three and four orders of magnitude, respectively.
+By comparing the total number of floating-point operations required to estimate an equivalent layer via our method with the classical approach, both formulated with Cholesky's decomposition, we can verify that the computation time required for building the linear system and for solving the linear inverse problem can be reduced by as many as three and four orders of magnitude, respectively.
 Applications to synthetic and real data show that our method performs the standard linear transformations of potential-field data accurately.

-## Bibtex
+# Bibtex

     @article{oliveira2013,
         title = {Polynomial equivalent layer},